Interferon Alfa-n3 (Injection)

 - A nurse or other trained health professional will give you this medicine.
 This medicine is given as a shot into the area of the warts.

-- This medicine needs to be given on a fixed schedule.
+- Missed dose: This medicine needs to be given on a fixed schedule.
 Keep all appointments.
 Call your doctor right away if you miss an appointment.